Ircama/osm-carto-tutorials/pages/10_osm-rendering-process.md

 openstreetmap-carto includes the following files and folders:

-* one project/layer description file in yaml format ([project.yaml](https://github.com/gravitystorm/openstreetmap-carto/blob/master/project.yaml))
+* one project/layer description file in *yaml* format ([project.yaml](https://github.com/gravitystorm/openstreetmap-carto/blob/master/project.yaml))
-* the same project/layer description file in json format ([project.mml](https://github.com/gravitystorm/openstreetmap-carto/blob/master/project.mml))
+* the same project/layer description file converted into the *json* format ([project.mml](https://github.com/gravitystorm/openstreetmap-carto/blob/master/project.mml))
-* one or more CartoCSS stylesheets (style.mss and aall the others)
+* one or more CartoCSS stylesheets (e.g., style.mss and all the others)
-* a *symbols* subdirectory for storing svg and png files
+* a *symbols* subdirectory for storing *svg* and *png* files
 * a *scripts* subdirectory including all scripts
-* openstreetmap-carto.style/openstreetmap-carto.lua: osm2pgsql configuration files
+* *openstreetmap-carto.style*/*openstreetmap-carto.lua*: osm2pgsql configuration files
 * description files: README.md/preview.png/LICENSE.txt/CARTOGRAPHY.md/CONTRIBUTING.md/RELEASES.md/CODE_OF_CONDUCT.md/CHANGELOG.md/INSTALL.md
 * support files for the scripts: indexes.yml/road-colors.yaml/indexes.sql/get-shapefiles.sh/.travis.yml

 ## Description of the rendering process

-The rendering process takes its data from a [PostgreSQL](https://www.postgresql.org/) geodatabase with [spatial extension](https://en.wikipedia.org/wiki/Spatial_database) implemented through [PostGIS](http://postgis.net/) (yellow cylinder).
-This DB instance holds a constantly updated planet table space in a different format to the database used on the core OSM database server (represented in green) and is populated by running an [osm2pgsql](https://wiki.openstreetmap.org/wiki/Osm2pgsql) script on minutely [diffs](http://wiki.openstreetmap.org/wiki/Planet.osm/diffs).
+The rendering process takes its data from a [PostgreSQL](https://www.postgresql.org/) geodatabase with [spatial extension](https://en.wikipedia.org/wiki/Spatial_database) implemented through [PostGIS](http://postgis.net/) (yellow cylinder in the previous drawing).
+This DB instance holds a constantly updated planet table space in a different format to the database used on the core OSM database server (represented in green in the previous drawing) and is populated by running an [osm2pgsql](https://wiki.openstreetmap.org/wiki/Osm2pgsql) script on minutely [diffs](http://wiki.openstreetmap.org/wiki/Planet.osm/diffs).
 Osm2pgsql acts as [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load), converting OpenStreetMap incremental data to PostGIS-enabled PostgreSQL DB and is able to manage incremental updates of the database as well as to perform an initial load when needed, keeping the PostGIS instance updated or fully refreshing it (in case of periodic database re-import or following a possible major change in openstreetmap-carto that requires reloading the database).

 ### Populating the PostGIS instance